Eternal Wall of Answered Prayer

 Eternal Wall of Answered Prayer is a planned Christian monument to be built in Coleshill, near Birmingham, England.
 It will be 169 feet (51 m) tall, more than twice the size of the Angel of the North, and visible from both the M6 and M42 motorways.
 The structure is designed as an infinity loop, symbolizing the eternal nature of God, and will feature one million bricks, each digitally linked to a story of answered prayer.

 History and development

 The project was conceived by Richard Gamble, a former Leicester City Football Club chaplain, who said the idea first came to him in 2004 while carrying a wooden cross for Easter.
 Initially met with scepticism, the idea gained traction in 2016 when Gamble launched a crowdfunding campaign, raising £47,000 for a design competition run by the Royal Institute of British Architects.
 The winning design, an infinity loop, was created by Snug Architects.

 North Warwickshire Borough Council granted planning permission in 2020, and final government approval was secured later that year.
 Originally, construction was due to begin in 2021, with the monument opening in 2022, but the project was delayed due to rising costs, inflation, and design complexities.
-Construction is expected to begin in 2025, with completion scheduled for 2028.
+Construction was expected to begin in 2025, with completion scheduled for 2028.
 The total cost is estimated at £40 million, largely funded by public donations.